Billing

 A copayment is a flat fee required by some insurance companies to pay for services like office visits and pharmacy prescriptions.
 Copayment amount may change based on the service being provided and are usually are seen with Health Maintenance Organization plan types.

-if you have more than one health plan, a coordination of benefits will determine the order each company will pay.
+If you have more than one health plan, a coordination of benefits will determine the order each company will pay.
 If you receive insurance coverage through your employer, this plan functions as the primary while any other plan would be secondary (for example insurance obtained through the employment of a spouse).
 The primary insurance plan will pay their percentage for the claim, and the remainder will be billed to the secondary insurance.
 Having a secondary insurance plan does not guarantee that it will pay what the primary does not.

 A medical provider that has an agreement with an insurance plan to accept their patients at a previously agreed upon rate of payment.
 The plan will pay a higher percentage of the claim when using a contracted provider compared to a provider that is not contracted.